Leveraging Large Language Models to Bridge Cross-Domain Transparency in Stablecoins: Empirical Results

 \subsection{Disclosure Analysis}

-\textbf{Overview.} This subsection investigates how the attestation layer and on-chain circulation data jointly reveal the reserve adequacy, transparency, and operational behavior of the two dominant fiat-backed stablecoins, i.e., USDT and USDC.
-Each observation aligns a formal attestation snapshot with contemporaneous blockchain and market indicators drawn from a seven-day window centered on the report date, enabling a cross-view of what issuers disclose versus what the market and on-chain supply actually exhibit.
+\textbf{Overview.} This subsection examines how issuer attestations and circulation indicators together reveal the reserve adequacy, transparency, and operational behavior of the two dominant fiat-backed stablecoins, USDT and USDC.
+Each observation aligns a formal attestation snapshot with contemporaneous circulation and price indicators drawn from a seven-day window centered on the report date, enabling a structured comparison between what issuers disclose and what observable stablecoin activity indicates.

-The analysis emphasizes how attestation quality, reporting cadence, and reserve composition interact with measurable on-chain indicators such as the coverage ratio, turnover ratio, and peg deviation, tracing how reserve information is transmitted into observable price and liquidity dynamics.
+The analysis emphasizes how attestation quality, reporting cadence, and reserve composition interact with measurable circulation indicators such as the coverage ratio, turnover ratio, and peg deviation, tracing how reserve information is reflected in observable price and liquidity dynamics.
 The empirical outcomes summarized in Tables~\ref{tab:usdt-main} and~\ref{tab:usdc-main} provide the quantitative basis for this examination.

 \textbf{USDT.} As shown in Table~\ref{tab:usdt-main}, USDT maintains a consistently narrow price band around its one dollar target throughout all eight observations, with deviations rarely exceeding around 0.2\%.
 Market capitalization remains large and relatively stable, hovering between USD 66 billion (abbreviated as \$66B) and \$92B while daily trading volumes reach tens of billions.
 This implies high liquidity and continuous market participation.
 The turnover ratio oscillates between 0.1 and 0.8, peaking during mid-2022, which reflects intense trading activity rather than structural reserve stress.
-Reported reserves exhibit strong nominal coverage where coverage ratios range from 1.00 to 1.06, and reported liabilities closely match on-chain circulation with supply gaps generally below 0.3\%.
+Reported reserves exhibit strong nominal coverage where coverage ratios range from 1.00 to 1.06, and reported liabilities closely match observable circulation with supply gaps generally below 0.3\%.

 Despite this overall adequacy, early observations reveal moments of tension between disclosure timing and market conditions.
 The May 2022 attestation is classified as abnormal, and August 2022 as suspicious, both coinciding with high turnover above 0.55 and elevated market volatility.
 These classifications indicate that attestation data lagged real-time adjustments in circulation during a period of broader crypto-market stress.
 Afterward, turnover normalizes below 0.25, peg deviations tighten toward zero, and classifications return to normal.
 Nonetheless, Tether’s irregular attestation schedule (typically quarterly) and limited auditor transparency constrain the precision of its informational signal.